StochSS/stochss-compute/README.md

 - Check out some example notebooks for more instructions on usage.
 - Dask compute cluster configuration parameters can be passed to `app.py`, see the [documentation](https://github.com/StochSS/stochss-compute/blob/dev/stochss_compute/api/delegate/dask_delegate.py#L20).

+This notebook will show you how to use StochSS-compute.

-#### Docker
+## Docker

-With docker, you can use the image hosted on docker hub.
+An alternative installation to the above method is to use docker.
+We host an image on docker hub you can download and use simply by running the following comment

 ```
 docker run -p 1234:1234 mdip226/stochss-compute:latest